Online Master’s Degrees in Clinical Mental Health Counseling

 Within the clinical mental health track, students may specialize even further, in one of four areas: pediatric, geriatric, addiction, or marriage and family.
 The curriculum is designed to train students in assessing, diagnosing, and treating mental and emotional disorders, and provide them with the skills to perform individual, group, couples, and family counseling.
 The program’s faculty operate under the scientist-practitioner model, wherein counseling interventions are taught based on a theory of personality supported by research.

-This 60-credit program includes courses such as counseling theories; counseling methods; advanced counseling techniques; law and ethics in counseling; group counseling; clinical assessment and psychometrics; diagnostics in counseling; and multicultural counseling.
+This 60-credit program includes courses in counseling theories, methods, advanced techniques, law and ethics in counseling, group counseling, clinical assessment and psychometrics, diagnostics in counseling, and multicultural counseling.

 • Location: Monroe, LA